 Focuses on biochemical role of minerals and water in human metabolism.
 Examines biochemical and physiological functions and current research implications in health and disease.

-FDNT 649 - Vitamins, Minerals, and Water

-Credits: 3

-Prerequisite: Enrolled in MS in Food and Nutrition, Dietitian-Nutritionist Program, or Department

-permission

-Focuses on biochemical role of vitamins, minerals, and water in human metabolism.
-Examines biochemical and physiologic functions and current research implications in health and disease.

 FDNT 651 - Professional Dietetic Practice

 Credits: 3

-Prerequisite: Enrolled in MS in Food and Nutrition - Dietitian-Nutritionist Program, or by department

-permission

-Examines professional topics relevant to the field of dietetics and nutrition, to include ethics, diversity, inclusion, equity, policy-making, communication, and career preparation.

-FDNT 653 - Leadership for Nutrition Professionals

-Credits: 3

-Prerequisite: Department permission

-Provides a theoretical analysis of leadership theory, organizational management concepts, consulting strategies, and ethics as it relates to both the novice, and advanced food and nutrition professional.

-FDNT 661 - Designing Effective Food and Nutrition Research Projects

-Credits: 3

 Prerequisite: Department permission.

+Examines professional topics relevant to the dietetic professional.
+Provides a forum for clinical case study presentations and education about professional development opportunities and challenges.
+FDNT 653 - Leadership for Nutrition Professionals Credits: 3 Prerequisite: Department permission Provides a theoretical analysis of leadership theory, organizational management concepts, consulting strategies, and ethics as it relates to both the novice, and advanced food and nutrition professional.
+FDNT 661 - Designing Effective Food and Nutrition Research Projects Credits: 3 Prerequisite: Department permission.